 But, what should you include in your feedback loop?

 For your enterprise mobility team to really be agile, you need to receive feedback in a way that is easy to digest.
 With so many tests running, your team could potentially receive “feedback overload” making it difficult, if not virtually impossible, for your team to sort through.
-To make feedback meaningful and easy for your team to act on, you want to put solutions in place to give you targeted, focused feedback.
+To make feedback meaningful and easy for your team to act on, you want to put QA testing solutions in place to give you targeted, focused feedback.
 Here are four of the most important sources for your team to monitor.

 4 Important sources for feedback